 The Association is incorporated under the Co-operative and Community Benefits Societies Act 2014 and is registered by The Financial Conduct Authority.
-The accounts have been prepared under the historical cost convention, and in compliance with The Determination of Accounting Requirements 2012 and The Statement of Recommended Practice (SORP), "Accounting by Registered Social Housing Providers, Update 2010".
+The financial statements have been prepared in accordance with Financial Reporting Standard 102 "The Financial Reporting Standard applicable in the UK and Republic of Ireland" and under the historical cost accounting rules.
+They comply with the Determination of Accounting Requirements 2014 and with the SORP 2014 - Statement of Recommended Practice for social housing providers